Merry Christmas (Mariah Carey album): Commercial performance

 Carey performing "All I Want for Christmas Is You" at the National Christmas Tree Lighting ceremony near the White House on December 6, 2013.

 Merry Christmas was released in the United States on November 1, 1994, and debuted at number thirty on the US Billboard 200 with 45,000 copies sold in its first week.
 In its fifth week, the album peaked at number three, with sales of 208,000 copies, but experienced its highest sales in its sixth week (when it was at number six), with another 500,000 copies sold.
 The album was the second best-selling holiday album that year with a total of 1,859,000 copies sold.
 It remained in the top twenty for eight weeks and on the Billboard 200 for thirteen weeks, reentering the chart three times; peaking at number 149 the first time, 115 the second and at 61 the third (it has spent a total of 124 weeks on the chart).
-On December 8, 2023, Merry Christmas was certified nine-times Platinum by the Recording Industry Association of America for shipment of nine million copies in the US.
+On December 15, 2025, Merry Christmas was certified Diamond by the Recording Industry Association of America for shipment of ten million copies in the US.
 As of December 2019, the album has sold 5.7 million copies in the US and is one of the best-selling holiday albums in the United States.
 In 2021, the album was named by Billboard as the third Greatest Holiday Album of All Time.

 Merry Christmas became Carey's first number-one album in Japan, where the album experienced its highest sales, where it sold 2.8 million copies and became the fourth best-selling album by a non-Asian solo artist.